Jack-Chuang/UW-CSE-571-Probabilistic-Robotics/README.md

    (i.e. how might you create a more stable environment for localization) and in terms of methodology (what other methods would you use to do a better job and why)

-# Additional Documentation from Template:
-### 1. Define dependencies

-List the dependencies in the files `dependencies-apt.txt` and `dependencies-py3.txt` (apt packages and pip packages respectively).

-### 2. Place your code

-Place your code in the directory `/packages/` of your new repository.

-### 3. Setup launchers

-The directory `/launchers` can contain as many launchers (launching scripts) as you want.
-A default launcher called `default.sh` must always be present.

-If you create an executable script (i.e., a file with a valid shebang statement) a launcher will be created for it.
-For example, the script file `/launchers/my-launcher.sh` will be available inside the Docker image as the binary `dt-launcher-my-launcher`.

-When launching a new container, you can simply provide `dt-launcher-my-launcher` as command.